dawgllk/melodia/README.md

 # 🎵 Melodia

-Melodia is a full-stack music application project consisting of a backend API and a frontend client.
+Melodia is a fullstack music application that allows users to discover songs via the Spotify API, manage their favorite tracks, and interact with a modern web interface.

+---

 ## 🧱 Project Structure

-- `melodia-backend/` - Node.js, Express, TypeScript, MongoDB backend
+- `melodia-backend/` – Node.js, Express, TypeScript, MongoDB backend
-- `melodia-frontend/` - Angular, TypeScript frontend client
+- `melodia-frontend/` – Angular, TypeScript frontend client

+---

+## 🚀 Features Overview

+- 🔍 Search songs via Spotify API
+- 🔐 User authentication (JWT-based login & register)
+- ❤️ Like & manage favorite songs (persisted in database)
+- 🎧 Spotify integration for music discovery
+- 🎨 Responsive UI with dynamic state handling

+---

 ## ⚙️ Backend

-The backend includes:
+The backend provides:

-- Spotify song search
-- User registration and login with JWT
-- MongoDB integration with Mongoose
+- Spotify API integration (search & track data)
+- JWT-based authentication system
+- Persistent storage of liked songs
+- REST API with clean architecture (routes, controllers, services)

 See the backend README for more details:

 `melodia-backend/README.md`

+---

 ## 💻 Frontend

-The frontend includes:
+The frontend provides:

+- Angular-based UI with standalone components
-- Spotify-powered song search UI
+- Search interface with multiple UI states
-- Authentication system with JWT handling
+- Authentication system with global user state
+- Like system with real-time UI updates
-- Dynamic header with user state & dropdown
+- Dynamic header with dropdown navigation
-- Responsive design with clean UI states
+- Homepage with Spotify playlist embeds

 See the frontend README for more details:

 `melodia-frontend/README.md`

+---

+## 🧠 Architecture

+Melodia follows a clear separation between frontend and backend:

+- **Frontend** handles UI, user interaction, and state management
+- **Backend** handles authentication, data persistence, and API communication

+Communication is handled via REST APIs with JSON-based data exchange.

+---

 ## 📝 Notes

-This repository is structured as a multi-part project, with frontend and backend separated into their own folders.
+- This project demonstrates a fullstack architecture using modern web technologies
+- Focus on clean structure, scalability, and real-world application design

+---

+## ✨ Author

+Filip Nogacki